VectorInstitute/FL4Health/examples/fedopt_example/README.md

 The example also begins to separate out data loader construction and metrics calculations from the client and server code in order to begin abstracting such components.

+_NOTE_: This take a fair bit of time to run on CPU

 ## Running the Example
 In order to run the example, first ensure you have the virtual env of your choice activated and run
 ```